What is the difference between the AG and the GmbH?

 Executive organs of the AG

-The AG and GmbH legal forms both fall into the category of a “capital company” (Kapitalgesellschaft).
-Their respective owners have contributed a certain part of the share capital and they own a respectively large part of the company.
 A decisive difference between an AG and a GmbH is the transferability of these shares.
-Shares are generally transferable simply and informally, except in the case of registered shares (Namensaktien).
-These are issued to a specific owner and certain formal requirements must be met when selling.
-By contrast, the shares of limited liability companies are more difficult to transfer to other owners, because in this case a transfer must be notarised, which costs time and above all money.
+Shares are generally transferable simply and informally, except for Namensaktien (registered shares).
+These are issued to a specific owner, and certain formal requirements must be met when selling.
+By contrast, the shares of limited liability companies are more challenging to transfer to other owners because a transfer must be notarised, which costs time and money.

 [BEGIN: Insert an Image between this tag]